Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 Bash-Prompt:sl$ cd grpc/cpp/src/tutorial/rshuttle

-From here you need to run the create_giso.sh script into to create a giso image.
-Each argument requires full path.
+From here you need to package the servicelayermain into an rpm, package that rpm into an xr-rpm and then create a giso image.
-Example:

-Bash-Prompt:sl$ ./create_giso.sh -p /nobackup/habassi/rpmtest/
- -b /nobackup/habassi/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/servicelayermain -v 1.0.0
- -n servicelayermain -x 1 -i /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/8000-x64-24.2.1.21I.iso
- -s /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/optional-rpms/sandbox/
+This can be done by following the demo here: https://app.vidcast.io/share/6d214082-74f1-4ee9-9bf2-647bf5a0e483

 This will create a folder output_gisobuild/giso which contains the giso image.
 You need to get it onto your server and store it under /misc/disk1: